Towards Conditional Feature Alignment for Cross-Domain Counting: Related Work

-Domain adaptation \cite{RN278,RN279, RN280, RN281, RN282, RN283, RN284, RN286, RN287, RN288, RN289, RN290, RN291, RN292, RN293, RN294, RN295, RN265, RN318, RN319, RN320, RN339, RN340, RN341} has become a focal point in recent computer vision and machine learning research.
-Invariant representation learning, introduced by \cite{RN541}, stands out as a direct and increasingly popular method.
-The goal of invariant representation learning is to identify domain-invariant features, that can reconstruct the original data for predicting label \cite{RN296}.
-Historically, it was assumed that the distribution of labels remains consistent across different domains.
-Based on this assumption, cluster-based and kernel-based methods have been developed to approximate the joint label distribution \cite{RN298,RN299,RN300}.
-In general, it is hard to guarantee that domain-invariant features capture the discriminative information needed for label prediction in a setting of single source domain \cite{RN265}.
-Multi-source adaptation offers potential solutions \cite{RN301,RN302,RN306,RN304,RN305}, where theoretical studies have demonstrated that latent variables can be identified from a sufficient number of source domains using independent component analysis.
+Beyond counting, conditional or fine-grained alignment has been studied in generic domain adaptation through conditional adversarial alignment, generalised target-shift adaptation, label-shift-aware transfer, and decoupled foreground/background or object-level adaptation \cite{RN278,RN279, RN280, RN281, RN282, RN283, RN284, RN286, RN287, RN288, RN289, RN290, RN291, RN292, RN293, RN294, RN295, RN265, RN318, RN319, RN320, RN339, RN340, RN341}.
+Invariant representation learning, introduced by \cite{RN541}, is to identify domain-invariant features that can reconstruct the original data for label prediction \cite{RN296}.
+In general, it is hard to guarantee that domain-invariant features capture the discriminative information needed for label prediction in a single-source-domain setting \cite{RN265,RN298,RN299,RN300}.
+Multi-source adaptation offers potential solutions that latent variables can be identified from a sufficient number of source domains\cite{RN301,RN302,RN306,RN304,RN305}.
 However, the existing methods are limited by the assumption that the domain shifts are task-irrelevant.
-In contrast, our proposed framework focuses on aligning the distribution of object-specific features across domains, which allows us to disregard irrelevant features while preserving essential information about object density changes.
-There are common to adopt the component-wise alignment to align the feature distribution across domains.
+Component-wise alignment is commonly used to align feature distributions across domains.
 The most common method is to align the marginal distribution of the feature space \cite{RN318,RN320,RN225,RN321,RN322,RN323, RN341}.
 MGA \cite{RN320} designs a category-level discriminator to align the distributions on the category level.
-D-adapt \cite{RN318} deploys the bounding box alignment for mitigating the domain shift on the object level.
-Our method is different from these methods.
-Their goal is only to align the distribution of object-relevant features under the assumption that unconditional alignment can reduce the joint decision error all the time.
-It also assumes that the unconditional alignment will not violate the inter-object contextual distribution.
-However, in the object counting task, these assumptions are not maintained.
-One of the crucial assumptions in our method is that there are no overlap between the condition partitions during the alignment.
+D-adapt \cite{RN318} deploys bounding-box alignment to mitigate object-level domain shift.
+These methods mainly align the distribution of object-relevant features under the assumption that unconditional alignment can reduce the joint decision error in all cases.
+They also assume that unconditional alignment will not violate the inter-object contextual distribution.
+However, in object counting, these assumptions are not maintained.
+One of the crucial assumptions in our method is that there is no overlap between the condition partitions during the alignment.
+Prior work has already explored fine-grained alignment or crowd-aware transfer, including Bi-Level Alignment, point-derived segmentation, self-supervised target refinement, and similarity-mining approaches.
+Our contribution is not the first use of foreground/background structure itself; rather, it is a theoretical reframing that motivates condition-wise alignment under task-relevant label shift, together with a simple implementation and targeted consistency regularisation.
+CFA is therefore not the first method to use fine-grained partitions; its difference is to cast them as label-induced density conditions, connect them to a finite-condition theoretical argument, and instantiate the same idea in both UDA and DG.